Abstr4/TodoSeUsaNet7/README.md

 -------------------
 Hello I'm **[Matias Rojas](https://www.linkedin.com/in/matiasrojasmargaritini/)** ([LinkedIn](https://www.linkedin.com/in/matiasrojasmargaritini/)).
 This project is a simple inventory management system made with **C# .NET 7** for our family clothing store **TodoSeUsa**.

-  This **IMS** project will allow you to create, edit, and save clients, bills and products to a **SQL Server** database and keep them secure with the accounts system.
+  This **IMS** project will allow you to create, edit, and save clients, invoices and products to a **SQL Server** database and keep them secure with the accounts system.
 If you find my project useful star :star: the repository :smile:.
 You can also [support me financially here]() or by leaving a comment in my **[LinkedIn post](https://www.linkedin.com/posts/matiasrojasmargaritini_aspnetcore-dotnet7-net-activity-7216841698897780736-mMkb?utm_source=share&utm_medium=member_desktop)**.

 ## Table of contents
 * [Introduction](#project-description)